Things To Book In Advance In Rome - Don't Miss Out!

 Friday or Saturday Night Visit to Vatican Museums

-If you are visiting Rome between April and October, and want to visit the Vatican Museums on Friday or Saturday night, you should book this at least a week in advance.
+If you are visiting Rome on weekends (except in January and February) when the Vatican Museums are open until 8 PM, and want to visit the Vatican Museums on Friday or Saturday night, you should book this at least a week in advance.

 What to do if you can't get a reservation for the Vatican Museums through the Vatican Website?